 The farm-to-table movement is big here so you’ll find fresh, seasonal ingredients at many of these places.
 The Southern food and hospitality will make you wish you could stay for longer than a week or two!

-When you aren’t busy eating – because that’s one of the best things to do in Charleston – try touring some of the historical sights, meandering through downtown, or shopping on King Street to find gifts for anyone in your life!
+When you aren’t busy eating – because that’s one of the best things to do in Charleston – try touring some of the historical sights, meandering through downtown, or shopping on King Street!

 Toast!
 All Day!